How does this medication work? What will it do for me?

 Behaviour changes: People taking pramipexole have experienced abnormal behaviour such as compulsive gambling, compulsive shopping, hypersexuality, and binge eating.
 If you experience these symptoms or any other behaviour change while taking this medication, contact your doctor immediately.

 Blood pressure: Pramipexole can lower blood pressure for some people.
 People taking this medication may feel dizzy or lightheaded when rising from a sitting or lying position.
 Make sure to tell your doctor if you experience this effect.
-People with severe heart disease should discuss with their doctor how this medication may affect their medical condition, how their medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
+If you have severe heart disease, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Restless leg syndrome: When this medication is used to treat the symptoms of restless leg syndrome, it may cause a worsening of symptoms in the early morning hours.
 It may also cause earlier onset of symptoms in the evening or an increase in symptoms.
 If you experience this, let your doctor know.